Cray-HPE/docs-csm/install/configure_aruba_spine_switch.md

        90 permit any any any
    ```

-1. Apply ACL to a VLANs
+1. Apply ACL to a VLANs.

    ```
    sw-spine-001 & sw-spine-002 (config)#